-Another solution, that we will go into more detail on, is to improve the efficiency of your existing servers to accommodate your internal demand and growth.
+Another solution, that we will explore in depth, is to improve the efficiency of your existing servers to accommodate your internal demand and growth.

-It is common to see approximately 45 % of existing applications are allocated far more resources than they require.
-This includes vCPU, memory and storage.
+In practice, it is common that existing applications are allocated far more resources than they require.
+Across all environments, find that approximately 45% of all workloads are over-resourced with vCPU, memory, and storage.
 If you could identify those specific workloads and reclaim that unused capacity, you could re-assign that capacity to provision additional applications onto your existing server pool.

-It is recommended that you set some thresholds for each resource, so that you can systematically analyze each workload to determine which ones have excess resources.
+We recommend that you set thresholds for each resource, so that you can systematically analyze each workload to determine which ones have been allocated excess resources.

-We also recommend you consider using different thresholds depending on whether you are looking at a Dev; Test; or Production environment.
-We don’t recommend looking at averages or low percentiles, as this can hide some critical application requirements.
+We also recommend you consider using different thresholds depending on whether you are looking at a dev, test, or production environment.
+We do not recommend looking at averages or low percentiles, as these often mask critical requirements for the application.

-At Densify, we provide a set of policies to help you configure each of these parameters, so the analysis and recommendations are based on your specific company requirements.
+At Densify, we provide a set of policies to help you configure each of these parameters so that the analysis and recommendations are based on your specific organizational requirements.

-If you have established defined workload sizes (often referred to as t-shirt sizing); such as 2 vCPU X 4 GB memory and the next size up being 4 vCPU and 8 GB memory; make sure your recommendations adhere to these standards.
+If you have established defined workload sizes (often referred to as t-shirt sizing), such as 2 vCPU, 4 GB memory and 4 vCPU, 8 GB memory, make sure your recommendations adhere to these specifications.

-This can be a 1 or 2 step process.
-With many companies the first step is a change request sent to the workload/application owner approving the change.
+This can be a one or two-step process.
+In many organizations, the first step is a change request sent to the workload/application owner approving the change.
 The second step is a change request to implement the same.
-Many customers have combined this into a streamlined process using a single change request.
+We see some customers streamlining this process by combining these tasks into a workflow that flows from a single change request.

 Once approved, you can manually adjust the workload resource configuration during a maintenance window or use an automated process.
-Automated processes can be set to only make the changes during a defined maintenance window, or at a specified time outside of prime business-hours.
-The procedure itself is quick, but does require a shut-down are restart of the instance.
+Automated processes can be set to make changes only during a defined maintenance window, or at a specified time outside of prime business hours.
+The procedure itself is quick, but does require a shutdown and restart of the instance.

 This is the easiest and most rewarding step.
 Depending on your provisioning process, you should immediate visibility and access to these reclaimed resources to provision new workloads.